zlataovce/takenaka/generator/web-cli/README.md

 # generator-web-cli

-This is the CLI interface for the web documentation generator.
+This is the CLI interface and usage reference for the web documentation generator.

 ## Options